-- carry sensory products from FDMT
+- Carry sensory tools products from FDMT, another Canadian company.

-- sell custom weighted blankets & lap pads.
+- Sell custom weighted blankets & lap pads.

-- welcome moms who are breastfeeding.
+- Welcome moms who are breastfeeding.
 Alessa wants moms to be just as comfortable as their children in the store.
 This is just one of many examples of help and understanding for families in general, including autism families.

-- have a play area in the middle of the store.
+- Having a play area in the middle of the store.
 As an autism mom, she understands a day in the life of autism.
 She knows that autistic children bolt and children with autism wander.
 Alessa created an engaging play area in the middle of the store to entertain children and keep them away from exits.

 Moreover, the Jumping Jacks clothing donation program helps:

-- foster families
+- Foster families

-- the neonatal ICU at the local hospital
+- The neonatal ICU at the local hospital

-- a clothing bank at the nearest elementary school
+- A clothing bank at the nearest elementary school

 So as a sensory-friendly store, they give back to people in the community who are also likely to seek sensory-friendly living too.

-Even more, they have two charity consignment accounts that benefit OPAL family services and Autism Connection Fredericton.
+Even more, they have two charity consignment accounts that benefit OPAL Family Services and Autism Connection Fredericton.
 These two organizations serve special needs families, including families with autism, and are close to the heart of Jumping Jacks’ owner Alessa.

 Meanwhile, Alessa and Jumping Jacks are truly sensory-friendly leaders.
 They hosted their first Sensory Friendly Community Fundraiser in 2018 They had several emergency vehicles visit.
 This is another way that Alessa and Jumping Jacks support autism.
 She knows children with autism often have noise sensitivity.
 Nevertheless, she knows the importance as a parent of her children being comfortable with emergency vehicles and emergency responders.
-So the event had emergency response vehicles visit, but without their lights, sirens, and horns.
+Therefore, the event had emergency response vehicles visit, but without their lights, sirens, and horns.
 Again, they gave back in many ways, collecting non-perishable breakfast food items for Priestman St. School breakfast program at the event.